bruceravel/demeter/documentation/Athena/hephaestus.rst

 Click on a group in the :quoted:`Parameters` list to open a group.
 Click on a parameter to display it in the controls on the right.
 You will be given controls appropriate to each parameter's data type for setting the parameter value.
-The :quoted:`Your value` and :quoted:`Demeter s value` buttons can be used to restore a parameter's value.
+The :kbd:`Your value,light` and :kbd:`Demeter's value,light` buttons can be used to restore a parameter's value.
 A description of the displayed parameter will be written in the large text box.

 Parameters can be applied for the current session or applied and saved to your configuration file.